Omeprazole for Acid Reflux

 Product details

-Omeprazole is a medicine used to treat acid reflux (also known as heartburn) and indigestion.
+Omeprazole is a medication used to treat indigestion and acid reflux, also known as heartburn, .
 You can get it as a tablet or a liquid.
-It’s a highly effective medication that you should feel the effects of within 2-3 days of use.
+It’s a highly effective medication that you should feel the effects of within 2 to 3 days of use.

 Superdrug Online Doctor can provide omeprazole quickly and easily if it’s suitable for you to take.